elixir-nx/nx/nx/README.md

 <h1><img src="https://github.com/elixir-nx/nx/raw/main/nx/nx.png" alt="Nx" width="400"></h1>

 Nx is a multi-dimensional tensors library for Elixir with multi-staged compilation to the CPU/GPU.
-Its main features are:
+Its high-level features are:

   * Typed multi-dimensional tensors, where the tensors can be unsigned integers (sizes 8, 16, 32, 64), signed integers (sizes 8, 16, 32, 64), floats (sizes 32, 64) and brain floats (sizes 16);